-Jud Blount and his Vintage Hospitality Group team have 45 years of experience in the restaurant and hospitality industry.
+Jud Blount and his Vintage Hospitality Group team have over 45 years of experience in the restaurant and hospitality industry.
 Born and raised in Montgomery, Jud attended the University of Alabama studying Business Administration and Management.
 Prior to taking over all aspects of restaurant operations at Vintage Year, he was the President, CEO, and Co-Owner of Filet & Vine for 19 years.
 There, he grew the business to Central Alabama’s largest specialty market, deli and bottle shop.
 His vast hospitality experience has allowed him to master all aspects of the industry and cultivate future innovative concepts.

-Raised in Colorado, Chef Eric Rivera’s appreciation for cuisine began at a young age by watching and learning in both of his grandmother’s kitchens.
-He started his career working in local establishments in Colorado Springs and Denver.
-He worked at the historic Marlowe’s Restaurant, where he was executive sous chef for three years, further adding to his culinary knowledge and experience.
-These opportunities at a young age resulted in the opportunity at 23 years old to lead the kitchen as the Executive Chef at Lalas Wine bar and Pizzeria where he remained for the next three years.
-While working in Colorado, Chef Eric immersed himself into the local food community focusing on using local ingredients and varying his cuisine with the seasons.
-These efforts earned him the Top Ten Best New Restaurant Award for Lala’s Winebar and Pizzeria and also for Café|Bar.
-With the birth of his daughter and new opportunities opening up in Birmingham, Chef Eric next opened the Todd English P.U.B as the Executive Sous Chef in the uptown area.
-He ultimately oversaw all hotel food operations for the next two years.
-This experience then presented him with yet another opportunity to re-open the Historic Redmont Hotel in downtown Birmingham, overseeing both a café with fresh breads and locally roasted coffee and a fine dining Italian-inspired restaurant utilizing local ingredients.
-Chef Eric is excited to bring his talents to The Vintage Year in Montgomery and to our local community.
-Please visit us often to see what new culinary fare Chef Eric provides for your dining pleasure.
+Raised in Colorado, Chef Eric Rivera’s appreciation for cuisine began at a young age by learning in both of his grandmothers’ kitchens.
+Starting his career in Colorado, Chef Eric was the sous chef at the historic Marlowe’s Restaurant.
+After adding to his culinary knowledge, he was given the opportunity at 23 years old to lead the kitchen as the Executive Chef at Lala’s Wine Bar and Pizzeria.
+While working out west, Chef Eric immersed himself into the local food community focusing on using local ingredients and varying his cuisine with the seasons.
+These efforts earned his eateries Top Ten Best New Restaurant awards.
+With new opportunities in Birmingham, Chef Eric next opened the Todd English P.U.B. as the Executive Sous Chef in the uptown area where he ultimately oversaw all hotel food operations for several years.
+He later brought his experience and talent to the reopening the Historic Redmont Hotel in downtown Birmingham where he oversaw both a café with fresh breads and locally roasted coffee as well as a fine dining Italian-inspired restaurant that utilized local ingredients.